Service: Health and Social Care Partnership

 An exciting opportunity has presented within Argyll and Bute for an appropriately qualified and experienced residential children’s house manager to join our friendly team in working for Argyll and Bute, one of Scotland’s most stunning areas.
 Let us tell you about why this could be a great move for you.

-The applicant should have least two years management experience within residential childcare and should bring something new and progressive to the role.
+The applicant should have at least two years management experience within residential childcare and should bring something new and progressive to the role.
 The house manager will lead the residential team in excellent collaborative practice with the families, schools, social work area teams, care experienced CAHMS service, health, police, advocacy workers and all others who form part of the team around the child/young person.
 The applicant should have a professional knowledge and understanding of the National health and social care standards and be able to form and maintain a professional relationship with the Care Inspectorate always ensuring compliance with requirements.
 It is essential that the applicant holds a current driving license.

 Our employees make good things happen in the day-to-day life and for the longer-term future of Argyll and Bute.
 We want you to feel valued working for us.
 We offer numerous benefits to support you, such as a competitive salary, pension scheme, generous leave entitlement, cycle to work scheme, discounts on gym memberships and leisure centres, wellbeing initiatives, and opportunities for learning and career growth.
 We also embrace a modern approach to work, offering a flexible first approach where possible to requests from our employees to how they work.

-Applicant should note that:-
+Applicant should note that:

 * Happy to talk about flexible working arrangements.